Robert Spitzer (priest): Religious career

 Spitzer entered the Oregon Province of the Society of Jesus in August 1974.
 He took his first religious vows in August 1976.
 He was ordained a priest in June 1983, and professed the fourth vow particular to the Society in April 1994.
 His theological interests focus on two areas: fundamental theology and New Testament scripture studies.
 He is the co-director of the Institute on Faith and Reason at Gonzaga University.

 Spitzer's interests in New Testament scripture studies focus on Christology, his thesis at the Gregorian University in Rome was entitled, The Influence of Sophia Speculation on Early Christological Hymns.
 His thesis at the Weston School in Cambridge, for which he won the American Bible Society award, is entitled, The Depth Grammar of "Pneuma" and "En Christo" in I Cor: 12.

-He is currently completing a book on Christology entitled, The Unconditional Love of God in Jesus Christ.
+He completed a book on Christology entitled, God So Loved the World : Clues to Our Transcendent Destiny from the Revelation of Jesus which was published by Ignatius Press in 2016.

 Spitzer has served the Church in a variety of different capacities: as an advisor to the Theological Committee of the Washington State Catholic Conference between 1994-98 as spiritual director to contemplative religious communities, as advisor to lay religious groups, and as a lecturer in Catholic Higher Education, fundamental theology, Christology, ecclesiology and spirituality.
 He has also been a featured guest and series host on the Eternal Word Television Network.

 Spitzer belongs to several Catholic professional associations: the Association of Catholic Colleges and Universities, the Association of Jesuit Colleges and Universities, the American Catholic Philosophical Association, the Jesuit Philosophical Association, and the Fellowship of Catholic Scholars.